skip to content

 [See Residential Parks Act 2007 (SA) s 48].

 A resident owns a dwelling and enters into a residential site agreement with the park owner.
-The fixed term of the agreement is for four years.
-After two years the resident decides to sell the dwelling.
-The resident has the right to sell the dwelling but must first inform the park owner of their intention to sell, before putting up a for sale sign.
+The fixed term of the agreement is for 4 years.
+After 2 years the resident decides to sell the dwelling.
+The resident has the right to sell the dwelling but must first inform the park owner of their intention to sell, before putting up a 'for sale' sign.
 The resident must also obtain the park owner's written consent to assign and effectively transfer the residential site agreement to the buyer of the dwelling.

 [Residential Parks Act 2007 (SA) ss 48 and 50].